groves/hyperer/README.md

 Installation
 ============
-Run `pip install hyperer` to install the hyperer commands into your system Python.
+Install Python 3.9 or later and run `pip install hyperer` to install the hyperer commands into your system Python.
 Alternatively, if you're using the [Nix package manager], depend on the flake.nix in this repo.

 [Nix package manager]: https://nixos.org/manual/nix/stable/introduction.html